 Students involved with the Business Learning Communities live in Eastside Suites.
 Eastside Suites is a suite-style coed residence hall located on City Campus.
-It is one of the newest residence halls in University Housing at UNL.
+It is one of the newest residence halls in University Housing at Nebraska.

 Business Learning Community students will share suites with other students involved in the Business Learning Community.